SkylineCommunications/dataminer-docs/connector-help/connector_help/Opsview Opsview.md

 After the configuration of the host is initiated via polling, the DVE reflection algorithm is run.

-However, if changes have been implemented, you may want to run the DVE reflection algorithm again without waiting for the timer that controls polling.In that case, by using the **Reflect** or **Reflect All** buttons, you can run the DVE reflection algorithm for one host or for all detected hosts, respectively.
+However, if changes have been implemented, you may want to run the DVE reflection algorithm again without waiting for the timer that controls polling.
+In that case, by using the **Reflect** or **Reflect All** buttons, you can run the DVE reflection algorithm for one host or for all detected hosts, respectively.

 ## DataMiner Connectivity Framework